Estonia Freight And Logistics Market Size and Share

 By Logistics Function: Freight transport remains the revenue anchor while CEP gains speed

-Freight transport commanded 60.55% of 2024 freight and logistics market revenue, underscoring its role at the core of the Estonia freight and logistics market.
+Freight transport commanded 60.55% of the 2024 freight and logistics market revenue, underscoring its role at the core of the Estonia freight and logistics market.
 The bulk stems from road and maritime legs that knit Scandinavian, Baltic, and Polish corridors.
 Digital waybill rollouts and automated tolling shave wait times, supporting steady growth amid driver shortages.
-Courier, Express, and Parcel services represent a smaller 9.22% of 2024, yet the segment’s 2.90% forecast CAGR (2025-2030) outpaces other functions thanks to e-commerce baskets rising above USD 875 million GMV in 2025.
-Warehousing (7.62%) and freight forwarding (11.43%) in 2024 benefit from the same online retail boom, prompting fulfillment centers to line Tallinn’s beltway and Tartu’s industrial zones.
+Courier, Express, and Parcel services represent a smaller share, yet the segment’s 2.90% forecast CAGR (2025-2030) outpaces other functions thanks to e-commerce baskets rising above USD 875.25 million GMV in 2025.
+Warehousing and freight forwarding in 2024 benefited from the same online retail boom, prompting fulfillment centers to line Tallinn’s beltway and Tartu’s industrial zones.

 Growing regulatory pressure for carbon disclosure forces service providers to differentiate.
 Many carriers now bundle emissions dashboards, facilitating shippers’ Scope 3 reporting.
 Meanwhile, inland customs integration via the eFTI platform removes legacy paperwork across transport functions, particularly for forwarding agents clearing consolidated loads bound for Germany or Sweden.
 As the Estonia freight and logistics market size expands, agile players integrating last-mile services, returns handling, and bonded storage emerge as preferred partners for omnichannel merchants searching for end-to-end visibility.